abnerssantana/alt-digital/README.md

 ## Getting Started

-To run the Abdullah Agency website locally, follow these steps:
+To run the Alt Digital ≠ website locally, follow these steps:

 1. **Clone the repository:**